Officiating Program – Overview

 After passing the evaluation, you will receive:

-• A Pickleball Canada Referee ID Photo badge and badge holder with lanyard
+• A Pickleball Canada Referee ID Photo badge with magnets.

-• One-time acknowledgment of your accomplishment in Pickleball Canada Magazine
+• One-time acknowledgment of your accomplishment in Pickleball Canada Scoop.

 Certification Renewal